Tips for the Campus Community

 Donít harm or take advantage of others.

-Title IX prohibit sexual violence, including sexual assault.
+Title IX prohibit sexual misconduct, including sexual assault.
 Sexual

-assault also is a crime punishable by imprisonment.
-Sexual assault will not
+assault also is a crime punishable by imprisonment from two to 20 years plus a fine up to $10,000.
+Sexual misconduct will not

 be tolerated at SMU.